 Tuesday, June 23, 2020

-The Covid-19 pandemic has irreversibly changed our perception of what a church is.
-For ages. we have been used to "going to Church every Sunday morning or evening for some".
-But since the lockdown in early 2020, congregations throughout the world could no longer meet inside a church building.
-The only alternative is to meet in virtual gathering online.
+The Covid-19 pandemic has irreversibly reshaped our understanding of what it means to be the church.
+For generations, we were accustomed to physically “going to church” every Sunday morning - or evening, for some.
+But when the global lockdown began in early 2020, congregations around the world suddenly found themselves unable to gather within the familiar walls of a church building.
+The only viable alternative was to meet virtually, ushering in a new era of online worship and digital fellowship.

 The Chapel was well decorated for the wedding occasion.